cuba-platform/saml-addon/Readme.md

 ### cuba.addon.saml.responseSkewSec

 * __Description:__ Maximum difference between local time and time of the assertion creation which still allows message to be processed.
-Basically determines maximum difference between clocks of the IdP and SP machines. (in seconds)
+Basically determines maximum difference between clocks of the IdP and SP machines (in seconds).
 * __Default value:__ `60`
 * __Interface:__ *SamlConfig*
 Used in the Web Client.

 ### cuba.addon.saml.maxAuthenticationAgeSec

-* __Description:__ Maximum time between users authentication and processing of the AuthNResponse message (in seconds)
+* __Description:__ Maximum time between users authentication and processing of the AuthNResponse message (in seconds).
 * __Default value:__ `7200`
 * __Interface:__ *SamlConfig*
 Used in the Web Client.

 ### cuba.addon.saml.maxAssertionTimeSec

-* __Description:__ Maximum time between assertion creation and current time when the assertion is usable. (in seconds)
+* __Description:__ Maximum time between assertion creation and current time when the assertion is usable (in seconds).
 * __Default value:__ `3000`
 * __Interface:__ *SamlConfig*
 Used in the Web Client.

 ### cuba.addon.saml.ssoLogout

-* __Description:__ Defines whether the logout action will be also performed on the IdP when user performs logout in the CUBA.platform application (SP)
+* __Description:__ Defines whether the logout action will be also performed on the IdP when user performs logout in the CUBA application (SP)
 * __Default value:__ `false`
 * __Interface:__ *SamlConfig*
 Used in the Web Client.